Dudemanguy/password-sanity/README.md

 # password-sanity
-**p**ass**w**ord-**s**anity (pws) is a very simple commandline tool for managing passwords.
+**p**ass**w**ord-**s**anity (pws) is a very simple command line tool for managing passwords.
 Writing this was primarily motivated by the pure insanity that it would be to have good password practices without the help of software (hence the name) and the desire to avoid cloud crap or some complex GUI.
-The goal is to have safe, secure password storage for multiple accounts that is also easily retrievable with one command.
+The goal is to have safe, secure password storage for multiple accounts while still being easy and convienent to use.

 ## Installation
 You can simply install the versioned release through pip.